 For example, a global steel manufacturer implemented variable frequency drives (VFDs) at several of its plants through an EaaS contract which allowed the company to fund the project without CapEx and balance sheet impact.
 With VFDs, plant operators had more control over the energy consumption of core manufacturing equipment which had previously been a source of significant energy waste.
 As a result, energy was no longer viewed as a fixed cost center, but rather a lever for improving profitability.

 Need more strategies to get capital projects back on track?
-Register for our webinar on capex alternatives to fund efficiency and sustainability initiatives.
+Watch our on-demand webinar on CapEx alternatives to fund efficiency and sustainability initiatives.